lindbrook/cholera/docs/notes/references.md

 Michael Durey.
 1979. *The Return of the Plague: British Society and the Cholera 1831-2*.
 London: Gill and Macmillan Humanities Press.

+Niall Fergurson.
+2001. *The Cash Nexus: Money and Power in the Modern World*.
+New York: Basic Books.

 Judith Flanders.
 2012. *The Victorian City: Everyday Life in Dickens’s London*.
 London: Atlantic Books.